by

 You should use Bumpsale if you already have an audience of some kind.

 Bumpsale does not bring an audience to your product (you handle that).
 We simply have a mechanism that helps make the sales process more fun.
-The most successful uses of Bumpsale occur when you give your audience a heads-up that you’re going to use Bumpsale, and have them waiting and ready for it (more on this in the How To Warm Up Your Audience section).
+The most successful uses of Bumpsale occur when you give your audience a heads-up that you’re going to use Bumpsale, and have them waiting and ready for it (more on this in the How To Warm Up Your Audience section below).

 You should use Bumpsale for a short period of time.